lien81308/webgis-project/README.md

-# WebGIS Crime Analysis - Taipei City
+# Taipei Crime Mapper: Interactive WebGIS Platform

 An interactive WebGIS application for analyzing and visualizing crime data in Taipei City.
 This project was developed as the final report for the **"Web Geographic Information System"** course (113-1).